-Phase II of the KU Weight Management Programs can help support you with your weight management goals.
-This program is available to people who have been through a weight loss program and desires additional education an accountability.
+You can transition into Phase II of the KU Weight Management Programs to help support you with your weight management goals.
+This program is available to people who have completed Phase 1 or have been through a structured weight loss program and desires additional education and accountability.

 Your health educator will work with you to further your fitness and nutritional education as well as to encourage you to implement behavioral strategies to help you accomplish your goals.
 This includes attending weekly group meetings, meal planning, education and data reporting.

 Weight Management for Diabetes Prevention

 Type 2 diabetes can lead to serious health issues, such as: